Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 int y2 = y1 + dir.y;

-// Check board bounds
+// Check bounds

 if (x2 < 0 || x2 >= manager.gemsGrid.GetLength(0) || y2 < 0 || y2 >= manager.gemsGrid.GetLength(1))